 A beautiful building which previously served as the official residence of the Polish monarchs.
 It was reconstructed after World War II when it was almost completely destroyed by the Nazis.
 Take the time to explore inside – it is truly jaw-dropping.
 You should allow at least two hours to take it all in.

 The castle is closed on Mondays, but is open from Tuesday to Sunday from 10am to 5pm.
 Admission is free to all permanent exhibitions on Wednesdays.

 A nice long stroll down the river takes you to Łazienki Park, a green oasis in the midst of a bustling city.
 We took some time out of the city to explore some of the beautiful buildings and lakes.
-The perfect place to enjoy a picnic, you can while away an entire afternoon.
+The perfect place to enjoy a picnic, you can relax for an entire afternoon.
 Be sure to check out the free Chopin concerts at the Chopin Monument held every Sunday afternoon at 12 noon throughout the summer.

 For more information on visiting Łazienki Park, you can check out the official website.